dr-schlange/nallely-midi/docs/main.md

     mpd32 = MPD32()  # loads this basic config, you might need to create your own for your device

     # We map the k1 button to the cutoff of the NTS1
-    nts1.modules.filter.cutoff = mpd32.modules.buttons.k1
+    nts1.filter.cutoff = mpd32.buttons.k1

     # We map also k2 to the cutoff (now k1 and k2 are mapped), but using a scaler
-    nts1.modules.filter.cutoff = mpd32.modules.buttons.k2.scale(min=20, max=100, method="log")
+    nts1.filter.cutoff = mpd32.buttons.k2.scale(min=20, max=100, method="log")
     input("Press enter to stop...")
 finally:
     stop_all_connected_devices()
 ```

-Some things to consider here: it's not mandatory that the CC value associated to `k1` and `cutoff` matches.
+Some things to consider here: it's **not mandatory** that the CC value associated to `k1` and `cutoff` matches.
 Nallely does the translation when sending the value to the target control/device.
-Also, please note that for each device, `xxx.modules` is the only invariant part of the call (where in the code above `xxx` is the instance).
-The part `filter.cutoff` and `buttons.k1`, ... depends on how the device is declared.
-From a MIDI device, we access the internal modules using `.modules`, then we navigates to the section: e.g: `.filter` or `.buttons`, then we access the control: e.g: `.cutoff` or `.k1`, etc. For another device that would have other sections and controls, the only invariant part would be `xxx.modules`, the rest would depend on the declaration.
+Also, please note that for each device, the part `filter.cutoff` and `buttons.k1`, ... depends on how the device is declared:

+* for a MIDI device declared on the fly (no generated code), we access the internal modules using `.modules`, then we navigates to the section: e.g: `.filter` or `.buttons`, then we access the control: e.g: `.cutoff` or `.k1`, etc. For another device that would have other sections and controls, the only invariant part would be `<device>.modules`, the rest would depend on the declaration.
+* for a MIDI device where you generated the code (or wrote the equivalent of the generated code, it's really simple to write), we access the internal section directly: `<device>.filter.cutoff` or `<device>.arp.length`.
+Obviously, the section and parameter part depends on the device you are using.
+When you are developping, if you use the generated Python API for a device, the auto-completion tells you the sections, then the parameters you can use.

 #### Map keys and pads